 Fellow CX practitioner Ricardo Saltz Gulko has also curated reading list an excellent reading list of his top 30 CX books.

-Decoding the Customer is a customer experience podcast created and produced by Julia Ahlfeldt, CCXP.
+Decoding the Customer is a series of customer experience podcasts created and produced by Julia Ahlfeldt, CCXP.
 Julia is a customer experience strategist, speaker and business advisor.
-She is one of Southern Africa’s foremost experts in Customer Experience Management.
-For more information about Julia’s services, click here.
-To hear other episodes of Decoding the Customer, click here.
+She is a global expert in Customer Experience Management.
+For more information about how Julia can help your business realize customer-centric change through her CX consulting services, click here.
+To hear other episodes of this CX podcast, click here.